 Having the agent on your side could benefit you further down the line.
 Ensure you leave enough time at the end of each viewing to talk to the agent about the property and give feedback.
 They may be able to recommend other similar properties which have just come onto the market.
 Information is key at this stage, try to pick their brains as much as you can.

 What to take with you when viewing a property

 Ensure you have a notepad and pencil with you, or a device where you can make relevant notes.
 If you’re doing more than one viewing in a day, they can often merge into one.
 You don’t want to forget any essential elements.
 Take notes on the pros and cons you notice while walking around.

 Think about the logistics of moving in.
 If you are keen on your house/garden facing a specific direction, bring a compass (or use a relevant compass app on your smartphone).
 A tape measure will also be beneficial.
-This will help you to measure the accuracy of the floorplan.
+This will help you to measure the accuracy of the house floor plan.
 If you have any furnishings you wish to take with you when you move, a tape measure will help you understand whether they will actually fit in each room.